"

 By the end of this section, you will be able to:

-Identify the following muscles and give their origins, insertions, actions and innervations:
+• List the muscles of the pectoral girdle and upper limbs as well as give their origins, insertions, actions and innervations

 Muscles of the shoulder and upper limb can be divided into four groups: muscles that stabilize and position the pectoral girdle, muscles that move the arm, muscles that move the forearm, and muscles that move the wrists, hands, and fingers.